Data Receiver (A3018)

 S3016_3: SAW Oscillator section of RF Combo (A3016).

 Plug the Data Receiver (A3018) into the LWDAQ.
 Wait a few seconds.
 Check that the power light is on.
 If not, reset the LWDAQ driver by unplugging its main power and plugging it in again.
-If your LWDAQ driver has firmware version 10 or higher, you can achieve the same power-cycle effect by pressing its hardware reset button.
+If your LWDAQ driver has firmware version FV=10 or higher, you can achieve the same power-cycle effect by pressing its hardware reset button.

 Plug in an antenna.
 Turn on a transmitter.
-You should see the RECEIVE light come on.
+You should see the Receive light come on.
 Move the transmitter around.
 Interpose your body between it and the antenna.
-You should see the RECEIVE light flicker every now and then as you hit a reception dead spot.
+You should see the Receive light flicker every now and then as you hit a reception dead spot.

 See Subcutaneous Transmitter for more operating instructions.